thenameisflic/thenameisflic.github.io/_posts/2018-12-10-eat-that-frog-book-review.md

 4. **Consider the Consequences**: Your most important tasks have the most serious consequences, and you need to focus on these above everything else.
 5. **Practice Creative Procrastination**: Procrastinate on tasks of low value.
 6. **Use the ABCDE method**: Take some time to organize all of your tasks by value and priority.

+> The ABCDE Method is a powerful priority setting technique that you can use every single day.
+Here’s how it works: You start with a list of everything you have to do for the coming day.
+Think on paper.
+You then place an A , B , C , D , or E next to each item on your list before you begin the first task.
+An “A” item is defined as something that is very important, something that you must do.
+This is a task that will have serious positive or negative consequences if you do it or fail to do it, like visiting a key customer or finishing a report that your boss needs for an upcoming board meeting.
+If you have more than one A task, you prioritize these tasks by writing “A-1,” “A-2,” “A-3,” and so on in front of each item.

 7. **Focus on key results areas**: Focus on results that you must have to perform well and work on them all day long.
 8. **Apply the law of three**: Identify three things you do in your work that account for the majority of your contribution, and get them done before anything else.